snohio/mealkit/docs/provisioning.md

 ### Pre Work

+> NOTE: Do this from the Workstation system

 * `git clone https://ghp_YoUrPAtTokenGoesHere@github.com/snohio/mealkit.git`
 * Create a hosts file with all of the nodes and their IP addresses on the Workstation
 * Move the old credentials file `mv ~/.chef/credentials ~/.chef/credentials.orig`